 As a caregiver, you have a higher risk for health and emotional problems.
-That’s because caregivers are less likely to attend to their own health by eating nutritious foods, getting physical activity and treating physical and emotional problems.
+That’s because caregivers are less likely to attend to their own health by eating a healthy diet, getting physical activity and treating physical and emotional problems.
 It may feel like your first responsibility is to your loved one, but it’s really to yourself.
-Learn to organize your duties as a caregiver and find the time to take care of your own health.
+Learn to organize your duties as a caregiver.
+Find the time to take care of your own health.
 It will help you do a better job for your loved one.
+Set time aside each day and do something just for you.

 Tips for Caregiver Success